Canning: Seaming

 The body and end are brought together in a seamer and held in place by the base plate and chuck, respectively.
 The base plate provides a sure footing for the can body during the seaming operation and the chuck fits snugly into the end (lid).
 The result is the countersink of the end sits inside the top of the can body just below the flange.
 The end curl protrudes slightly beyond the flange.

 First operation

 Once brought together in the seamer, the seaming head presses a first operation roller against the end curl.
 The end curl is pressed against the flange curling it in toward the body and under the flange.
-The flange is also bent downward, and the end and body are now loosely joined together.
+The flange is also bent downward, and the end and body are now loosely joined.
 The first operation roller is then retracted.
 At this point five thicknesses of steel exist in the seam.
 From the outside in they are: